Posted by: Frank Eakin |

 1

-Use Renewable Energy with your kids to help Power Your Home
+Use Renewable Energy to Power Your Home

-Over 30% of energy-related CO2 in the U.S. is associated with electricity
+Over 30% of energy-related CO2 in the U.S. is associated with electricity.

-First, consider this.
-If you live in a de-regulated energy state where consumers have the power to choose their energy providers, select a 100% renewable energy plan to immediately zap your home’s fossil footprint
+First, consider this: If you live in a de-regulated energy state where consumers have the power to choose their energy providers, select a 100% renewable energy plan to immediately zap your home’s fossil footprint

 Check our home page for low cost green plans from electricity providers like Pulse Power, Gexa Energy and others.
 These plans will have lower electricity rates than most polluting fossil-sourced energy plans.
-Enroll in less than 10 minutes
+Enroll in less than 10 minutes.

-By converting to a green energy plan, a small or mid-size home that burns an average of about 1000 kWh of energy per month will annually cut about 1,300 pounds of CO2, equivalent to the amount of CO2 absorbed annually by 1,800 young trees
+By converting to a green energy plan, a small or mid-size home that burns an average of about 1000 kWh of energy per month will annually cut about 1,300 pounds of CO2, equivalent to the amount of CO2 absorbed annually by 1,800 young trees.

-If you live in a regulated energy state that provides home solar panel subsidies, government incentives can offset the cost of solar energy equipment
+If you live in a regulated energy state that provides home solar panel subsidies, government incentives can offset the cost of solar energy equipment.

-In addition, there are federal home solar subsidies available
+In addition, there are federal home solar subsidies available.

 2